top of page

 Silence

-Silence means to stop praying and just listen.
+Silence means to stop praying and listen.
 What is God trying to say to you?
 What do you need to learn or understand?
-Literally ask God those questions Or, if you have something you have been wrestling with, then bring it to God.
+Ask God those questions, or if you have something you have been wrestling with, bring it to God.

-I recommend starting small, sit five minutes in silence and try this until it becomes comfortable and natural.
-Then bump it up to ten minutes, then 15, and so forth and so on until you can sit for an hour.
-Pick a physical space that allows for silence and perhaps use a scent that helps define this time.
+Starting small, sit for five minutes in silence and try this until it becomes comfortable and natural.
+Then bump it to ten minutes, then 15, and so forth, until you can sit for an hour.
+Pick a physical space that allows for silence, and perhaps use a scent that helps define this time.
 Keep going back to your word, phrase, or question.
-If you get monkey mind, no worries, just go back to what you need to focus upon.
-Be kind to yourself as interruptions will occur or you might become super distracted.
+If you get monkey mind, no worries; go back to what you must focus on.
+Be kind to yourself as interruptions occur, or you might become super distracted.
 There is always tomorrow.

-At one retreat I attended, we would spend an hour in silence with God twice a day.
-One hour, with God, no talking, and just one question.
-One day, the speaker gave us a choice of two questions, I picked, "How do I show hospitality?"
-I walked a labyrinth, walked to the water, walked the trails and for a solid 50 minutes I drew a complete blank.
-Did not hear a thing from God.
-And then, all of a sudden it was there, the answer to question.
-God gave it to me, and its truth rung to the marrow of my bones.
+At one retreat I attended, we would spend an hour in silence with God twice daily.
+One hour with God, no talking, and just one question.
+One day, the speaker gave us a choice of two questions; I picked, "How do I show hospitality?"
+I walked a labyrinth, walked to the water, walked the trails, and for a solid 50 minutes, I drew a complete blank.
+I did not hear a thing from God.
+And then, suddenly, it was there, the answer to the question.
+God gave it to me, and its truth rang to the marrow of my bones.

-Sometimes it takes an hour or hours to hear what we need to hear or other times it is in a matter of minutes or instantaneously.
-Just depends on where we are in our walk with God, how hardheaded we are regarding the particular situation, and how pressing our need is, or how difficult the situation or trauma.
+Sometimes it takes an hour or hours to hear what we need to hear; other times, it is in minutes or instantaneously.
+It depends on where we are in our walk with God, how hardheaded we are regarding the particular situation, how pressing our need is, or how difficult the situation or trauma is.

-So, near the beginning of the blog, I mentioned you might be thinking do I really mean every day daily devotionals and I answered yes and no. Yes, you should have daily devotionals every day, hence the word "daily."
-However, it should never become something which is another box to be checked off.
+So, near the blog's beginning, I mentioned you might be thinking, do I mean daily devotionals?
+And I answered yes and no. Yes, you should have daily devotionals every day, hence the word "daily."
+However, it should never become another box to be checked off.
 To do devotionals in this way would miss the point entirely.
-Also, devotionals are meant for us not us for the devotionals.
-In other words, devotionals are meant to be life giving not a rule which must be rigidly adhered to for adherence’s sake.
+Also, devotionals are meant for us, not us for the devotionals.
+In other words, devotionals are to be life-giving, not a rule which must be rigidly adhered to for adherence's sake.
 If you are sick, lay down and sleep, the devotional can wait.
-Your friend gets rushed to the hospital, go the hospital and skip your quite time.
-The morning did not turn out as planned, then shorten or skip your devotional.
+Your friend gets rushed to the hospital, go to the hospital and skip your quiet time.
+If the morning did not turn out as planned, shorten or skip your devotional.
 And, on Sundays, if you want to count church as your time of connecting with God, then do so.

-Trust me when I say, you will know when missing a devotional was in your best interest or not.
-And the more you do devotionals you will find if you miss one your day just does not seem to go well.
-It is almost like we are meant to be in connection with God.
-It is so much more important that you regularly have devotionals and grow in your walk with God, then not do them at all or make them a sacrosanct event which makes you miserable in the end.
+Trust me when I say you will know when missing a devotional was in your best interest.
+And the more you do devotionals, you will find if you miss one, your day does not seem to go well.
+It is almost like we are to be in connection with God.
+It is better to regularly have devotionals and grow in your walk with God than not do them at all or make them a sacrosanct event that makes you miserable.

-Come back to read next week's blog on Christian community.
-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
+Come back to read next week's blog on the Christian community.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
 If you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and behind the scenes information.
+I send out bi-monthly newsletters and behind-the-scenes information.

 Photo credit: Photo by Sasha Freemind on Unsplash